-When most people first visit Copenhagen, they expect it to be snow covered and peppered with Hans Christian Andersen tourist attractions.
+When most people first visit Copenhagen, they expect it to be snow-covered and peppered with Hans Christian Andersen tourist attractions.
 Unpretentious and utterly whimsical, Denmark's capital does exude the aura of a fairy-tale locale, but it's decidedly untouristy.
 After spending just a few days in the city, you'll be able to find your way around without Google Maps.
-Here, canals lined with candy-colored facades hide jazz clubs and warehouses filled with eclectic food trucks.
+Here, find a mix of relaxation and adventure among canals lined with candy-colored facades hiding jazz clubs and warehouses filled with eclectic food trucks.
 As for why it's worth a honeymoon visit?
-There's almost nothing more romantic than living a hygge lifestyle, that oft-discussed Danish sensibility of simplicity and coziness—nothing except maybe food.
+There's almost nothing more romantic than living a hygge lifestyle, that oft-discussed Danish sensibility of simplicity and coziness.

-Recover from jet lag by climbing the Round Tower, a 17th-century observatory where you can take advantage of one of the city's best panoramic views.
+Recover from jet lag on your first day by climbing the Round Tower, a 17th-century observatory where you can take advantage of one of the city's best panoramic views.
 Fair warning: The spiral ramp means a built-in workout.
-Downstairs (or, rather, downramp), there's an art gallery showcasing contemporary artists in conversation with Scandinavian history.
+Downstairs (or, rather, down ramp), there's an art gallery showcasing contemporary artists in conversation with Scandinavian history.
 Afterward, visit Strøget, one of the world's largest pedestrian shopping districts.
-While it boasts most of your favorite international designers, you can also shop Danish and Scandinavian brands like Ganni, Wood Wood, Mads Nørgaard, Samsøe & Samsøe, and Illum—Copenhagen's landmark department store, which has a rooftop cocktail bar during the summer.
+While it boasts most of your favorite international designers, you can also shop Danish and Scandinavian brands like Ganni, Wood Wood, Mads Nørgaard, Samsøe & Samsøe, and Illum, Copenhagen's landmark department store, which has a rooftop cocktail bar during the summer.

 Day 1, Dinner

 Noma may be closed, but that doesn't mean you can't try its signature New Nordic cuisine elsewhere.
-Noma cofounder Claus Meyer owns a portfolio of hotels, bakeries, and restaurants sprinkled throughout the city, including Nyhavn's the Standard.
-Nyhavn is the vibrant promenade along the city's most famous canal, but though it's arguably the most touristy area, the views and food at the Standard are worth it.
-There's a Michelin-starred tasting menu at Studio from former Noma sous chef Torsten Vildgaard, Mikkeller beers on tap and upscale bar food at Haven (a pop-up bar promoting an eponymous August music festival), and plein air dining at Almanak.
-Around the corner on Havnegade, you'll find five trampolines (yes, really) installed in the sidewalk.
+Noma co-founder Claus Meyer owns a portfolio of hotels, bakeries, and restaurants sprinkled throughout the city, including Nyhavn's The Standard.
+Nyhavn is the vibrant promenade along the city's most famous canal, and though it's arguably the most touristy area, the views and food at The Standard are worth it.
+There's also the Michelin-starred tasting menu at Studio from former Noma sous chef Torsten Vildgaard, Mikkeller beers on tap and upscale bar food at Haven (a pop-up bar promoting an eponymous August music festival), and plein air dining at Almanak.
+Around the corner on Havnegade, you'll find five trampolines (yes, really) installed on the sidewalk.
 Assuming you're not wearing heels, go ahead and take that gleeful Snapchat video.
 Your inner child will thank you.